 Set up your trigger—the event that starts your Zap.
 This will likely be a new calendar event or in this case, a new approved time-off request in BambooHR.

-Set up your final action—the event your Zap carries out once it's triggered.
-This can be an email or a message in your team chat app, depending on how you primarily communicate at work.
+Set up your final action—the event your Zap once it's triggered.
+Depending on how you primarily communicate at work, this can be an email or a message in your team chat app.

 Connect your HR software or shared calendar